prit1112/delta-demo/README.md

 # delta-demo
-this is demo for Git and Github class
+this is demo for Git and Github class..